-Designers using JANUS-CONSTRUCTION expressed a sense of accomplishment in using the system because it enabled them to construct something quickly without having detailed knowledge about computers.
+Designers using JANUS-CONSTRUCTION expressed that they experienced a sense of accomplishment in using the system because it enabled them to construct something quickly without having detailed knowledge about computers.
 But construction kits do not in themselves lead to the production of interesting artifacts (Fischer & Lemke, 1988; Norman, 1986).
 Construction kits do not help designers perceive the shortcomings of an artifact they are constructing.
-In that they are passive representatives, constructions in the work area do not talk back unless the designer has the skill and experience to form new appreciations and understandings when constructing.
+In that they are passive representations, constructions in the work area do not talk back unless the designer has the skill and experience to form new appreciations and understandings when constructing.
 Designers often do not see characteristics that lead to breakdowns in later use situations.
 As Rittel put it: "Buildings do not speak for themselves."
-Designers who are unaware of the work triangle rule do not perceive a breakdown if that rule is violated (i.e., if the total distance between stove, sink, and refrigerator is greater than about 23 ft).
-Figure 3.
-JANUS-CONSTRUCTION: the work triangle critic.
-JANUS-CONSTRUCTION is the construction part of JANUS.
-Building blocks (design units) are selected from the palette and are moved to desired locations inside the work area.
-Designers can reuse and redesign complete floor plans from the catalog.
-The messages pane displays critic messages automatically after each design change that triggers a critic.
-Clicking with the mouse on a message activiates JANUS-ARGUMENTATION and displays the argumentation related to that message (see Figure 5).
+Designers who are unaware of the work triangle rule do not perceive a breakdown if that rule is violated (i.e., if the total distance between stove, sink, and refrigerator is greater than about 23 feet).